Beach Cotons

 Our Recommendations:

 Thank you for checking out our diet recommendations.
-We take nutrition seriously here at Beach Cotons, and research multiple brands and types of dog food to be able to feed our dogs and puppies the best food available to meet their needs, without compromise.
+We take nutrition seriously here at Beach Cotons, and researched multiple brands and types of dog food to be able to feed our dogs and puppies the best food available to meet their needs, without compromise.
 If there is a food you would like us to consider, please, let us know.

 We personally do not feed food containing chicken or turkey, as some dogs have allergies to it.
 We additionally prefer grain-free nutrition, and for growing puppies foods with calcium levels less than 1.3%, as we have noticed foods higher in calcium have a tendency to cause the bones to grow too quickly in our puppies.